smaxwellstewart/smaxwellstewart.com/plugins/web/articles/Re-Names-and-Diversity.md

 So firstly, kudos to all those involved in picking another great name.

-Secondly, I wanted to say that I am really encouraged that the hapi community is listening to it's members and is taking steps to ensure that it remains an 'open' project.
+Secondly, I wanted to say that I am really encouraged that the hapi community is listening to it's members and is taking steps to ensure that it remains an 'open' project to all.

 At first I disagreed with the name change.
 I thought that the greater injustice was giving in to this strange notion idea that women alone have nipples, and that they are always and inherently sexual.
 The radical part of me still kinda thinks that.
 If you are gonna break the patriachy, you do it Python style, ridiculous, in drag, bare nipples and all.

-But I also spoke with a feminist in Budapest who put it another way.
-If you are a woman in tech, in a room full of men that can barely fathom that you are a woman to start with, do you really want to start talking about nipples?
+But I also spoke with a feminist in Budapest who put it another way:

+>If you are a woman in tech, in a room full of men that can barely fathom that you are a woman to start with, do you really want to start talking about nipples?

 A male developer on skype once opined mid-meeting, "Good software is like a good bitch.
 It always does what it is supposed to.".
-With those kind of prevailing attitudes, point taken.
-We got a long way to go.
+With those kind of commonplace moronic attitudes, then ok, I take her point.
+Maybe we got a way to go before we can all make fun of this by wearing a dress.